roytang/blog/content/quotes/tic.md

 ### 1012

-<hunter> i already receive too much mail meant for the other roy tangs
+&lt;hunter&gt; i already receive too much mail meant for the other roy tangs

-<hunter> i should kill them all and absorb their power
+&lt;hunter&gt; i should kill them all and absorb their power

 ---

 ### 1013

-<hunter> i am technically correct
+&lt;hunter&gt; i am technically correct

-<hunter> that's the best kind of correct
+&lt;hunter&gt; that's the best kind of correct

 ---